XrunMeta/CLUBX/README.md

 # Developer Daily Updates

+### Thu, 14 Sep 2023<br>

+- Rian - Add condition if in floor 1, can’t hear music
+- Rian - Add condition if in floor 2, can hear music

 ### Wed, 13 Sep 2023<br>

 - Rian - Temporary add set Add condition if in floor 1, can’t hear music, Add condition if in floor 2, can hear music